conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

 is modified.

-Note that in this case, mixing binaries from ConanCenter with locally built binaries is not recommended mixing binaries from ConanCenter with locally built binaries is not recommended for several reasons:
+Note that in this case, mixing binaries from ConanCenter with locally built binaries is not recommended for several reasons:

 - Binary compatibility: There may be small differences in setup between the ConanCenter CI and user CI.
 Maintaining a consistent setup for all binaries can mitigate some issues.